Despite critics' claims to the contrary, self-publishing is hard work.

 If not, a professional cover designer may be the right option for you.

-You can find less expensive artists on sites like Fiverr, or you can opt for experts who are often employed by publishing companies.
-The choice will depend entirely on your budget, but a book with a well-designed cover has the potential to earn a lot more than the price you paid to create it.
+You can find less expensive artists on sites like Fiverr, or you can opt for experts who are often employed by both indie authors and traditional publishing companies.
+The choice will depend entirely on your budget, but a book with a well-designed cover has the potential to earn a lot more than what you paid to create it.
 If you're not design-savvy and your want your book to have the best opportunity among thousands of other self-published and traditionally-published books, you'll have to make it look as special on the outside as it is on the inside.

 But if you are willing to learn about the design process, there are plenty of resources available to you.
 Tutorials on the subject abound, and sites like Dafont and Font Squirrel can provide you with the tools to make a truly extraordinary cover all on your own.

-Regardless of what road you take, do not skimp on quality.
+Regardless of what road you take, never undervalue quality.
 You worked hard on your manuscript—let it show!

-Avoiding some of these mistakes isn't always easy.
-Self-publishers are routinely held to a high-frequency publishing standard, meaning they must publishing twice as often as traditionally-published authors.
+Avoiding some of these mistakes isn't easy.
+Self-publishers are routinely held to a high-frequency publishing standard, meaning they must publish twice as often as traditionally-published authors do.
 In the scramble to acquiesce to this demand, it may be tempting to let one or two of these elements fall by the wayside.

-Give your book the effort it deserves in all aspects, and your chances of success will be that much higher for it.
+Invest effort into your book in all aspects of the publishing process, and your chances of success will be that much higher for it.